 - a.
 The x-tag should be bound to the time-array associated with this variable. - b.
 The time-array should be a one dimensional, double precision array with N elements, where N is the number of time samples in the data quantity. - c.
-Each element in the time-array should be a unix time (an offset in unleaped seconds since 1970-01-01/00:00:00). - d.
+Each element in the time-array should be a unix time (an offset in unleaped seconds since 1970-01-01/00:00:00).
+For a detailed explanation of THEMIS time keeping conventions see thm soc 135 time conventions. - d.
 The time-array does not need to have a constant cadence (i.e. the difference between adjacent elements can vary from element to element). - e.
 The time-array is required to be ascending (the i+1th element should always be greater than the ith element).